Florida Hurricane Info News Weather Maps Safety Tips

 Atlantic hurricane season is from June 1st to November 30th

-NOAA is forecasting a range of 12 to 17 total named storms (winds of 39 mph or higher).
-Of those, 5 to 9 could become hurricanes (winds of 74 mph or higher), including 1 to 4 major hurricanes (category 3, 4 or 5; with winds of 111 mph or higher).
-NOAA has a 70% confidence in these ranges.
-Colorado State University issued its forecast for 13 named storms, six hurricanes and 2 major hurricanes.
+NOAA is forecasting a range of 17 to 25 total named storms (winds of 39 mph or higher).
+Of those, 8 to 13 are forecast to become hurricanes (winds of 74 mph or higher), including 4 to 7 major hurricanes.
+Forecasters have a 70% confidence in these ranges.

 Hurricane Research References